flatironinstitute/nifty-ls/README.md

 best performance, but most of the heavy computations are offloaded to (cu)finufft, so the performance benefit is minimal.

-**⚠️ MacOS ARM users (M1/M2/etc)**: due to an OpenMP library incompatibility, the nifty-ls "C++ helpers" are not parallelized in the Mac ARM builds on PyPI.
-This is not expected to have a big impact on performance, as the core finufft computation will still be parallelized.
-Building both finufft and nifty-ls from source is a possible workaround.

 ## Usage
 ### From Astropy
 Importing `nifty_ls` makes nifty-ls available via `method="fastnifty"` in